RillingDev/rilling.dev/source/_posts/highly-inefficient-ways-to-store-images-in-css.md

 The script for encoding the images is available on [CodePen](https://codepen.io/FelixRilling/full/xxdrwRe), or you can [download it as a Gist](https://gist.github.com/FelixRilling/82a6c6efad4be263ae43ea9d8e2f23a3).

-Originally I wanted to showcase other approaches to encode images as well in this article but ended up not doing so due to most of them either:
+Originally I wanted to showcase other approaches to encode images as well in this article but ended up not doing so due to most of them being either:

 -   Too similar to the approach described above, for example using nested pseudo-elements like `:before`/`:after` for each pixel, or using a gradient for each row with a color stop for each pixel
 -   Too complex, such as converting vector-based graphics to pseudo-elements and drawing them using CSS properties.

-If you have an idea for a cool way to encode images in CSS, feel free to [send me a mail](/contact), and I will try to showcase it here.